docker-library/docs/percona/content.md

 ## Connect to MySQL from an application in another Docker container

-Since Percona is intended as a drop-in replacement for MySQL, it can be used with many applications.
+Since Percona Server for MySQL is intended as a drop-in replacement for MySQL, it can be used with many applications.

 This image exposes the standard MySQL port (3306), so container linking makes the MySQL instance available to other application containers.
 Start your application container like this in order to link it to the MySQL container: